 Catherine Collins (2010)

-Catherine's practice encompasses all aspects of financial wrongdoing.
+Catherine is a specialist criminal advocate whose practice encompasses all aspects of financial wrongdoing.

 Catherine regularly defends in road traffic matters and is instructed by individuals and insurers in matters from speeding and drink driving to motor accidents involving fatalities.

 In addition to conventional crime, Catherine has represented the interests of individuals affected by criminal proceedings, including those affected by witness summonses.

 Catherine’s civil practice encompasses fraud, receivership and civil recovery.
 She has undertaken work in cases with an international aspect, and has appeared in the First Tier Tribunal in tax matters.
 Relevant cases include:

 (A Charity) v PP (led).
 Fraud, conversion, personal and proprietary claims on behalf of an international charity; victim of a large-scale misappropriation by a corrupt employee.

 NCA v (A Bank) (led).
 Representing a bank in civil recovery proceedings; negotiated settlement.